 - The owner of the land organizing harvest and process

 - The tea pickers organizing the land (paying the landowner for picking the tea leaves) and organizing a tea master to process the leaves

 - The tea master organizing buying the tea leaves from tea pickers (who paid the landowner) and processing the tea

 - A village group, who owns the land, and if picking, pressing, and selling is all organized by the villagers themselves

 - A professional tea factory buying good quality tea leaves from the area, processing these leaves and selling the tea

 - The tea estate, where land ownership, tea picking, tea processing, and selling is organized by one company

-The challenge here is that we don’t know whether the owner is giving the tea pickers them proper wages or ideal working conditions.
-Meanwhile, we also don’t know how the tea is going to taste like or worse, whether anyone at any level is concerned with our mission of natural and sustainable tea.
+The challenge here is that we don’t know whether the owner is giving the tea pickers proper wages and ideal working conditions.
+Meanwhile, we also don’t know how the tea is going to taste like or worse, whether anyone at any level is concerned with our mission of natural, sustainable and conscious tea.

 So please let us know what your preferences are and join us in tasting teas from all the farms selling through Teazaar.
 And if you are interested in reviewing our teas, please send us an email.
 We will create a selection of samples for you to review.